eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## I would like to increase the priority of my runs, as I am always waiting while other users run
+## How do I increase the priority of my runs?

 You have likely already reached almost 100% of your budget, whereas the other projects that you mention used less: manually adjusting the priorities is not possible, since it would prevent a fair share of the computing resources among our users.